TTeesting/go-swan-client/README.md

 ---
 ## 2 Blockchain RPC Service
-Swan-client can offer balockchain rpc service.
-As the first version, swan-client
+The second feature of swan-client is blockchain rpc service.
+It is supported by POKT [RPCList](https://rpclist.info).
+As the first version, swan-client provides users [deploy a RPC service](#21-Deploy-RPC-Service) and uses [RPC Command Service](#22-RPC-Command-Service).

-  * The following table shows the full list of supported chain.
+  * The following table shows the full list of supported chain until now.

 	ChainID | ChainName
 	:-: | :-: